The EFNEP program has a comprehensive & fun learning opportunity for qualifying adults.

-Eating Smart and Being Active is a series of lessons that Waukesha County UW-Extension Nutrition Educators teach to participants in their own homes or in group settings at various community sites.
+Eating Smart and Being Active is a series of lessons that UW-Madison Division of Extension Waukesha County FoodWIse Nutrition Educators teach to adult participants in group settings at various community sites.
 It is available in English or Spanish and FREE to families with children.*

 Participants learn ways to plan and shop for budget-friendly meals that incorporate fruits, veggies, whole grains and lean protein foods, shop for healthy meals and snacks on a budget, and stay active as a family.